columbia/xray/findings.md

 on the ad may not realize that they could be disclosing private information to advertisers.

-3. <font color="red"><b>Evidence of subprime targeting:</b></font>
+3. <font color="red"><b>XRay has surprisingly broad applicability:</b></font>
-Looking at XRay's associations, we observed what we believe could be classified as subprime targeting.
+ Looking at the ad data, we realized that XRay's potential is even greater than providing transparency to end users.
+Using it, we found a pretty interesting form of targeting: <font color="blue"><b>subprime targeting</b></font>.
  According to a [recent NYT article](http://dealbook.nytimes.com/2014/07/19/in-a-subprime-bubble-for-used-cars-unfit-borrowers-pay-sky-high-rates/), our society is undergoing a new subprime loan bubble, this time for used cars.
 We were able to witness a projection of this trend in the ads we collected.
 We saw a significant number of car loan ads that promised 100% acceptance without credit score or backing, and which targeted specifically keywords such as *loan*, *borrow*, or *debt*.
-We also saw a car dealership ad that enticed users to take a Toyota test drive for a $50 gift card; that ad was targeting the *debt* keyword.
-This suggests that these ads don't just advertise the availability of easy loans to the general public, they explicitly seek out population that lacks credit solvence.
+ We also saw a car dealership ad that enticed users to take a Toyota test drive for a $50 gift card; that ad was strongly targeted the *debt* keyword.
+ This suggests that these ads don't just advertise the availability of easy loans to the general public, they explicitly seek out population that lacks credit solvency.

 4. <font color="red"><b>Targeting does not imply bad intentions:</b></font>
 We believe it is important to always keep a positive attitude, hence we